xtuml/otel2pv/README.md

-# otel2pv
+# CDS-OTel-To-PV
-OTel to Protocol Verifier conversion and sequencing
+Repository for conversion of Open Telemetry to Protocol Verifier events at runtime